stephpy/timeline/doc/filter.rst

 DataHydrator
 ````````````

-This filter will hydrate yours related object, this will regrouping the queries to avoid X queries call by action.
-By this way, if you have two timelines:
+This filter will hydrate your related objects, this will regroup the queries to avoid X query calls per action.
+In this way, if you have two timelines:

 .. code-block:: txt